CodyReichert/awesome-cl/README.md

 ## REPLs ##

-* [cl-repl](https://github.com/koji-kojiro/cl-repl) - an ipython-like REPL.
+* [cl-repl](https://github.com/lisp-maintainers/cl-repl) - an ipython-like REPL.
 With completion, shell commands, magic commands, debugger, etc. [MIT][200].
 With [colorthemes](https://github.com/koji-kojiro/lem-pygments-colorthemes).
-  * see [this active fork](https://github.com/digikar99/cl-repl/releases) that provides: multi-line input and binary releases.
-Simply download a binary (for Ubuntu) and run it.
+  * new as of 2024: it now provides multi-line input and binary releases.
+Simply download a binary (Ubuntu so far) and run it.
 * [sbcli](https://github.com/hellerve/sbcli) - a readline REPL for SBCL.
 With completion, quick commands, optional syntax highlighting (with pygments), and no interactive debugger.
 [GPL3][2].
 * [magic-ed](https://github.com/sanel/magic-ed) - a tiny editing facility, where you can directly load, edit, manipulate and evaluate file or file content from the REPL, when going to a full IDE is too much.
 [MIT][200].